kstenerud/concise-encoding/cte-specification.md

  * Between the [version specifier](#version-specifier) and the first object.
  * Between the end-of-string identifier and the beginning of the data in a [verbatim sequence](#verbatim-sequence).
- * Between typed array element type specifiers and contents, and between typed array elements.
+ * Between a typed array element type specifier and the array contents, and between typed array elements.
  * Between values in a [list](#list) (`["one""two"]` is invalid).
  * Between key-value pairs in a [map](#map), [metadata map](#metadata-map), or [markup attributes](#attributes-section) (`{1="one"2="two"}` is invalid).
  * Between a markup's [tag name](#markup-tag-name) and its [attributes](#attributes-section) (if attributes are present).